SESYNC-ci/basic-git-lesson/docs/_slides/collab.md

   commit.

 Version control software works well with text files.
-Large, non-text components of your project (e.g. very big or binary data files) can slow down any cloning, merging or branch switching.
-For that reason, data rarely live in a repository with code and.
+Large, non-text components of your project (e.g., very big or binary data files) can slow down any cloning, merging or branch switching.
+For that reason, data rarely live in a repository with code.
 Keeping data and code separate also facilitates data reuse---it's not tied to one pipeline.
 {:.notes}

 ===

-Add a section where you can list collaborators to the README.md file.
+Add a section where you can list collaborators to the `README.md` file.
 Our aim is to let your collaborators update this list with their own name, so only include yourself.
 You can use any text editor, and RStudio's is quite handy.